 How it Impacts Philadelphians

-With the release of U.S. Census data on August 12, 2021, Philadelphia City Council has six months to redraw the boundaries for its ten district seats.
-According to the Census, the population of Philadelphia is now a little over 1.6 million, meaning that there should be roughly 160,000 residents per district.
+With the release of U.S. Census data on August 12, 2021, Philadelphia City Council had six months to redraw the boundaries for its ten district seats.
+According to the Census, the population of Philadelphia was a little over 1.6 million, meaning that there should be roughly 160,000 residents per district.
 But population equality isn't the only important factor.
 Many communities are well served by being kept whole within a district, having one elected official to represent them and attend to local issues.

-Especially because redistricting has been rife with political abuse in the past, leading to crooked boundaries that fracture communities, it is essential that residents across the city can engage directly in the map-making process and City Council members to ensure public and community factors are prioritized in the next Council map.
-For more, see this toolkit of resources on City Council redistricting.
+Especially because redistricting has been rife with political abuse in the past, leading to crooked boundaries that fracture communities, it was essential that residents across the city can engage directly in the map-making process and City Council members to ensure public and community factors are prioritized in the next Council map.

 City Council introduced a mapping bill (Bill No. 220003) on Thur, Jan.
 20 that will be used for elections in 2023, 2027 and 2031.
 Use this online version of the proposed map to see how it may affect your area or part of the city.
 There are several overarching concerns: